Skip to content

 How long do essential oils last?

-Most essential oils last 1–3 years if stored properly in dark glass bottles away from heat and light.
+Typically 1–3 years when stored in dark glass, tightly capped, away from heat and light.